univert/aclcache/README.md

 **--start_svr**<br/>
     Restart the header hash server process.

+**--memcached(-B)**<br/>
+    Set memcached server to use.
+You can specify multiple servers by seperating them by comma. e.g. `--memcached 1.2.3.4,2.3.4.5`.
+    If you don't want to use memcached server any more. use `--memcached ""`

+**--compress(-R)**<br/>
+    Set compression algorithm to use currently only support zstd. e.g. `--compress zstd`.
+    If you don't want to use compression any more. use `--compress ""`

 FAQs
 ----

 ### **How to verify aclcache is enabled?**

-If aclcache is enabled after you set environment variables and call `%ASSEMBLYREF%\aclcache\initialize.bat`, you will be able to execute the `aclcache -s` command and see the aclcache configuration and statistics.
+If aclcache is enabled, you will be able to execute the `aclcache -s` command and see the aclcache configuration and statistics.
 Note that `aclcache` is a doskey command and it expand to appropiate command paths depend on your environement settings.